MileHacker Logo

 • Remain aware of wildlife (cattle, sheep) on the road, especially in rural areas.
 Drive slowly at dawn or dusk.

-• Many stretches of the Carretera Austral have no phone signal.
+• Many lengths of the Carretera Austral have no phone signal.
 Tell someone your travel plans.

-• Carry a satellite communication device for emergencies in remote areas if venturing far off the main thoroughfare.
+• Carry a satellite communication device in case of emergency in remote areas if venturing far off the primary road.

 Important Reminders for Road Travel